esciencecenter-digital-skills/medical-image-processing/episodes/simpleitk.md

 ![](fig/sitk.png){alt='SITK logo.'}

-SimpleITK is part of the [Insight Software Consortium](https://insightsoftwareconsortium.org/) a non-profit educational consortium dedicated to promoting and maintaining open-source, freely available software for medical image analysis.
+SITK is part of the [Insight Software Consortium](https://insightsoftwareconsortium.org/) a non-profit educational consortium dedicated to promoting and maintaining open-source, freely available software for medical image analysis.
 Its copyright is held by [NumFOCUS](https://numfocus.org/), and the software is distributed under the [Apache License 2.0](https://github.com/SimpleITK/SimpleITK/blob/master/LICENSE).

-In this episode, we use a hands-on approach utilizing Python to show how to use SimpleITK for performing registration and segmentation tasks in medical imaging use cases.
+In this episode, we use a hands-on approach utilizing Python to show how to use SITK for performing registration and segmentation tasks in medical imaging use cases.

 ## Fundamental concepts